 The ingredients within the Nabisco Graham Crackers are very similar to the Honey Maid brand, but there is an obvious exception to be noted — there is no honey.
 Because instead of honey, molasses are being used as a replacement.

-Molasses is essentially a thick, sticky syrup that results from the boiled down sugar cane juice or sugar beet juice.
+Molasses is essentially a thick, sticky syrup that results from boiled-down sugar cane juice or sugar beet juice.
 To make the molasses from sugar cane, you press the sugar cane stalks to extract the juice, and then reduce the liquid to form crystallized sugar.
 Once the crystals are removed, you’re left with light molasses.

-It’s likely that the molasses in the Nabisco Graham Crackers are extracted from sugar cane because molasses that come from sugar beets are extremely bitter, which isn’t something you would want to use in food.
+The molasses in the Nabisco Graham Crackers are likely extracted from sugar cane because molasses that come from sugar beets are extremely bitter, which isn’t something you would want to use in food.
 However, like honey, light molasses have a strong, sweet flavor.

 Why Are Vegans Against Honey?

-Most vegans see no difference between bee farming and animal farming, often because commercial bee farmers employ practices that are unethical.
+Most vegans see no difference between bee farming and animal farming, often because commercial bee farmers employ unethical practices.